(site under reshuffling - a major update will be ready in March 2014, with lots of downloadable products - thanks for your patience)

-This project was funded under the EU FP7 KBBE program and lasted from February 2010 to July 2013.
+The JOLISAA (Joint learning in and about Innovation Systems in African Agriculture) project was funded under the EU FP7 KBBE program and operated from February 2010 to July 2013.

 JOLISAA aimed to increase understanding of agricultural innovation systems focusing on smallholders’ livelihoods and the articulation of local and global knowledge.
 Specifically, JOLISAA’s goal was to assess how smallholders’ innovativeness, knowledge, capacities and other resources can be tapped into, strengthened and linked effectively to those of other stakeholders – public or private, local or global – to contribute to reducing rural poverty and improving food security in Africa.